 network-ssd) — a compromise option: slower than local storage, but, as opposed to local disks, guarantees data safety when Yandex.Cloud servers are out of commission.

 local-ssd) — the fastest option.
 Local storage can only be increased in 100 GB intervals.

-Local storage does not provide fault tolerance: if a local disk fails, data is permanently lost.
+- Local storage doesn't provide fault tolerance for a single-host cluster: if a local disk fails, the data is permanently lost.
 Therefore, when creating a new Managed Service for PostgreSQL cluster using local storage, a 3-host fail-safe configuration is automatically set up.

 - You are charged for a cluster with local storage even if it's stopped.
 Read more in the pricing policy.